visgl/loaders.gl/dev-docs/RFCs/v2.0/loader-options-rfc.md

 Loader options are merged using a two-level merge.
 Any object-valued key on the top level will be merged with the corresponding key value in the other object.

-### Proposal: Loader subobject naming conventions
+### Proposal: New `Loader.id` and naming conventions

+Each loader will an `id` field.

-It is convenient if the names are valid JS strings, so that they can used as object keys without quoting.
-Lower case, removing spaces, hyphens and underscores:
+It is convenient, but not required, that the names are valid JS strings, so that they can used as object keys without quoting.
+Lower case, removing spaces:

+- `csv`
-- `draco`
+- `json`
-- `tileset3d`
+- `image`
-- `tile3d`
+- `3d-tileset`

 All loaders for the same format (WorkerLoader, StreamingLoader) would be referenced by the same name.

 The user would need to decide the names for custom loaders.

+### Proposal: Two-level Options Merging

+loaders.gl core will need to merge options objects in a two-step process.
+Any nested object will need to be separately merged.

+### Proposal: Loaders use nested options

+Update code and documentation to look for nested options.

 ## Problems

 But how are these sub field names chosen?
 The loaders objects have different names, different capitalizations etc.

-A bunch of loaders will use the `json` extension (this particular issue is also discussed in a separate RFC).

 Since loaders can be pre-registered by other parts of the code, there may not be access to them when we want to use them.

 ## The JSON problem

+A bunch of loaders will use the `json` extension (this particular issue is also discussed in a separate RFC).

 The `json` subfield could cover a lot of formats.
 Should we define `json` to mean the JSON "streaming table" loader specifically, since we'll be doubling down on that loader as one of the primary loaders.gl loaders?